loopstick/Digital-Electronics-Spring-2017/README.md

 				- Put a schematic in that folder.
 Hand drawn is fine.
 					If you want to use the schematic capture program that I use, get it [here](http:fritzing.org)
-- My homework:
+- Michael's homework:
-	- Create a version of _arduinoMinimProcessing_ which
+	- Create a version of _arduinoMinimProcessing_ which reads from two sensors

 ###Week 5: Thursday, February 16, 2017
 - Lecture